timescale/docs/about/release-notes/index.md

 [past releases section][past-relnotes].

 <Highlight type="note">
 Want to stay up-to-date with new releases?
-You can subscribe to our releases on GitHub and be notified by email whenever a new release is available.
-On our [Github page](https://github.com/timescale/timescaledb), click `Watch`, select `Custom` and then check `Releases`.
+You can subscribe to new releases on GitHub and be notified by email whenever a new release is available.
+On the [Github page](https://github.com/timescale/timescaledb), click `Watch`, select `Custom` and then check `Releases`.
 </Highlight>